Woods: I use only local woods from my region, sycamore mapple, spruce, pear tree, alder, lime tree, boxwood.

 -magnetic sensors: they are usable on steel strings and on trumpets with a special assembly.
 So it is possible to put a sensor by string, and to have the sound of a single string on an input.

-The preamp is for de 4 piezo or magnetic inputs, with 1 mixed output, and 4 output on special cable.
+4 to 8 magnetic inputs, and 4 to 8 output on special cable.

 Hermeline: see magnetic sensors below melodic strings